Chapter 3: Evaluating the External Environment

 The Threat of Potential New Entrants to an Industry

-Competing within a highly profitable industry is desirable, but it can also attract unwanted attention from outside the industry. are firms that do not currently compete in an industry but might join the industry in the future.
+Competing within a highly profitable industry is desirable, but it can also attract unwanted attention from outside the industry.
+Potential new entrants are firms that do not currently compete in an industry but might join the industry in the future.
 (Figure 3.17 “New Entrants”).
 New entrants tend to reduce the profit potential of an industry by increasing its competitiveness.
 If, for example, two new firms enter an industry consisting of five firms, this means that seven rather than five firms are now trying to attract the same general pool of customers.
 Thus executives need to analyze how likely it is that one or more new entrants will enter their industry as part of their effort to understand the profit potential that their industry offers.

 New entrants can join the fray within an industry in several different ways.
 New entrants can be start-up companies created by entrepreneurs, foreign firms that decide to enter a new geographic area, supplier firms that choose to enter their customers’ business, or buyer firms that choose to enter their suppliers’ business.
 The likelihood of these four paths being taken varies across industries.
 Restaurant firms such as Subway, for example, do not need to worry about their buyers entering the industry because they sell directly to individuals, not to firms.
 It is also unlikely that Subway’s suppliers, such as farmers, will make a big splash in the restaurant industry.